greenelab/deep-review/all-sections.md

 consequence of the degree to which tasks are related [@uP7SgBVd].
 Some of the ADMET datasets showed superior performance in multi-task models with only 22 ADMET tasks compared to multi-task models with over 500 less-similar tasks.
-In addition, training datasets encountered in practical applications may be tiny relative to what is available in public datasets and organized competitions.
+In addition, the training datasets encountered in practical applications may be tiny relative to what is available in public datasets and organized competitions.
 A study of BACE-1 inhibitors included only 1547 compounds [@B4cL1o2P].
 Machine learning models were able to train on